Why look for government information?

 Local: We have very few local documents.

-All of these publications are represented in the Library's catalog, and may be found there in the course of a normal search, by using subject, keyword, or author terms.
+With very few exceptions, all of these publications are represented in the Library's catalog, and may be found there in the course of a normal search, by using subject, keyword, or author terms.
 The LOCATION given for a print government publications in the catalog is either Blume U.S. Docs.
 2d Flr. or Blume Texas Docs.
 2d Flr.
 More information on the government publication classification systems is under the In the Library tab.

 International information.
 The Library does not have a collection of international documents, but we do have a Guide with links to foreign government portals and listings, as well as links to important international organizations.